codetojoy/project-foo-transfer/README.md

 An experimental project to examine how to share code snippets among team members, using Project Foo as an example.

+The idea is to have a repository of shared files, with convenient command-line scripts.
+One potential advantage of this over gists is that the corpus is searchable (e.g. with the `find` command).

 ## To share a file

 * one-time only: edit `./share.sh`, replace `WHO_AM_I` with your username